alcs417/AMVML/README.md

 **Output**

-The default output directory of AMVML is under the same directory where the scripts locate and it can be changed in the 'case_study.m' and 'global_loocv.m' file accordingly.
+The default output directory of AMVML is under the same directory where the scripts locate and it can be changed in the 'caseStudy.m' and 'global_loocv.m' file accordingly.
 All the results are stored in 'mat' file for convenience.

 **Contact**